smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 OneNote has real-time collaboration.
 I don't need that.
-But your Bunch of File is on GitHub, and Git was born for collaboration.
+But your Bunch of Files is on GitHub, and Git was born for collaboration.

 ## VS Code Markdown Extensions